NickSwainston/pulsar_spectra/docs/spectral_fit.rst

         start_params:             (4000000000.0, 100000000.0, -1.6, 1.0, 1.0)
         mod_limits:               [None, (10000000.0, 2000000000.0), (-8.0, 0.0), (0.1, 2.1), (0.0, None)]

-You can find the descriptions of the models in the :ref:`the models module<modelsmodule>`.
+You can find the descriptions of the models in the :ref:`models module<models_module>`.

 Adding a new model